-Keith Crandell, age 60, has served on our board of directors since October 2013.
-Mr. Crandell has been the Managing Director of ARCH Venture Corporation, a venture capital firm focused on early-stage technology companies, since 1987.
-Mr. Crandell is a director of several private companies and he also serves on the board of directors of Quanterix, a publicly traded life science instrument company and 908 Devices Inc., a publicly traded company specializing in measurement devices for chemical and biochemical analysis.
-Mr. Crandell previously served as a member of the Board of Directors of Adesto Technologies Corporation.
+Keith Crandell, age 61, has served on our board of directors since October 2013.
+Mr. Crandell is a Managing Director of ARCH Venture Management, L.P., a venture capital firm focused on early-stage technology companies, since 1986.
+Mr. Crandell is a director of several private companies and he also serves on the board of directors of Quanterix Corporation, a publicly-traded company focusing on digital biomarker detection for infection disease screening and therapeutics development and 908 Devices Inc., a publicly-traded company focused on point-of-need chemical and biomolecular analysis devices.
 Mr. Crandell holds a B.S. in Chemistry and Mathematics from St. Lawrence University, an M.S. in Chemistry from the University of Texas, Arlington, and an M.B.A. from the University of Chicago.